helloitsxinyi/ezmarket/README.md

    npm run setup
    ```

-4. Change local DB user and password to that of your own in `ezmarket-server/src/index.ts` and set ssl option (line 30) to `false`
+4. Change the PostgreSQL username and password to that of your own by updating the url option (line 28) in `ezmarket-server/src/index.ts` and set ssl option (line 30) to `false`

 5. Start the app